levi0206/lerblog2/content/posts/autodiff.md

         \dot{w_i} = \sum_{j\in\{\text{predecessors of i}\}} \frac{\partial w_i}{\partial w_j}\dot{w_j} \,; \\
     \end{aligned}
     $$
-- in the reverse mode,
+- **In the reverse mode**:
-    - we calculate the partial derivative of $y$ with respect to the previous node
+    - We calculate the partial derivative of $y$ with respect to the previous node
     $$
     \begin{aligned}
         \dot{w_i} = \frac{\partial y}{\partial w_i}, \\